nashqueue/comos-tutorial-blog/tutorial.md

 	binary.BigEndian.PutUint64(byteKey, post.Id)

 	// Marshal the post into bytes
-	newValue := k.cdc.MustMarshal(&post)
+	postBytes := k.cdc.MustMarshal(&post)

-	// Insert the post bytes using post ID as a key store.Set(byteKey, newValue)
+	// Insert the post bytes using post ID as a key store.Set(byteKey, postBytes)
 }
 ```

+🎉 Congratulations.
 By following these steps, you have implemented all of the code required to update posts and store them on-chain.
 Now, when a transaction that contains a message of type `MsgUpdatePost` is broadcast, the message is routed to your blog module.

 - `x/blog/handler.go` calls `k.UpdatePost` which in turn calls `GetPost` and `SetPost`.
-- `k.UpdatePost` checks if the caller is allowed to change the body and then saves the new body on chain.
+- `k.UpdatePost` checks if the post exists and if the caller is allowed to change the body.
+It then saves the new body on chain.

+Use the `ignite chain build` command to compile your newly implemented keeper.

+´´´
+ignite chain build
+´´´

 ## Define VoteOnPost Logic